 BG: What advice would you most like to give students?

-to that place.
-We learn best when we experience and thrive in settings where we grasp
+connected to that place.
+We learn best when we experience and thrive in settings where

 This question-and-answer video was compiled by Betsy Garbe, a News Services and Social Media student writer in University Advancement and Marketing.